 Not only do these cards offer some of the best travel insurance benefits of any credit card available today, but they will also earn bonus rewards points on travel spend, and you only need to book a portion of the travel using either card (or its reward points) for the insurances and benefits to apply.

-Paying Award Fees and Taxes with the Sapphire Preferred, Sapphire Reserve, and Prestige Card
+Paying Award Fees and Taxes with the Sapphire Preferred & Sapphire Reserve

-Chase and Citi, on the other hand, allow you to book award travel using frequent flyer miles or rewards points from any program.
-And, as long as you use your Sapphire Preferred, Sapphire Reserve or Prestige Card to pay a portion of the ticket (in this case, the fees and taxes), you’re covered under the travel insurance and benefits of the card.
+Chase allows you to book award travel using frequent flyer miles or rewards points from any program.
+And, as long as you use your Sapphire Preferred or Sapphire Reserve to pay a portion of the ticket (in this case, the fees and taxes), you’re covered under the travel insurance and benefits of the card.